AWS-Security-Portfolio/iam-least-privilege/README.md

    - Tested S3 access from the instance to confirm least privilege.
    - Collected screenshots as evidence for each stage.

+7. Cleanup
+   - Terminated all test EC2 instances used in the lab.
+   - Deleted unused IAM users, roles, and groups to reduce attack surface.
+   - Removed custom IAM policies no longer required.
+   - Deleted security groups and key pairs created for testing.
+   - Reviewed the AWS account for any residual resources left by the lab.

 ---

 ## Screenshots